Special Assistant Attorney General- Washtenaw County

 This is a contract/grant position funded directly by the Office of the Michigan Attorney General.

-Under the general supervision of a First Assistant Prosecuting Attorney and according to established procedures and department regulations, The Special Assistant Attorney General (SAAG) is responsible for reviewing investigation reports, gathering and reviewing evidence, interviewing witnesses, conferring with sexual assault survivors, deciding whether or not to file criminal charges, and all aspects of the prosecution of charged cases that fall within the ambit of the Sexual Assault Kit Initiative (SAKI), including conducting trials and all other court proceedings.
+Under the general supervision of a First Assistant Prosecuting Attorney and according to established procedures and department regulations, The Special Assistant Attorney General (SAAG) is responsible for all aspects of the evaluation and possible prosecution of charged cases that fall within the ambit of the Sexual Assault Kit Initiative (SAKI), including reviewing investigation reports, gathering and reviewing evidence, interviewing witnesses, conferring with sexual assault survivors, deciding whether or not to file criminal charges, and conducting trials and all other court proceedings.
 The SAAG will direct one or two SAKI investigators, and work closely with the SAKI community based victim advocate.
 The SAAG will also maintain statistics on the SAKI cases and report regularly to the Attorney General and the Prosecuting Attorney.
 The SAAG will also provide legal counsel to the various police agencies operating within Washtenaw County, and local units of government within the County regarding issues pertaining to the investigation and prosecution of SAKI cases.

 EXAMPLES OF DUTIES

-- Interviews victims of crime, complainants, witnesses and police officers to gather available facts.
+- Interview victims of crime, complainants, witnesses and police officers to gather available facts.

-- Examines police reports to determine if a crime has been committed.
+- Examine police and scientific reports to determine if a crime has been committed.

-- Evaluates information and drafts documents for search warrants.
-As necessary, appears before the judge, accompanied by law enforcement personnel, to obtain warrants.
+- Evaluate information and draft documents for search warrants.
+As necessary, appear before the judge, accompanied by law enforcement personnel, to obtain warrants.

-- Prepares for court appearances by drafting briefs, researching similar cases, analyzing evidence and planning strategy.
+- Prepare for court appearances by drafting briefs, researching similar cases, analyzing evidence and planning strategy.

 Skills required for court appearances include: